18 SOAP Note Examples and Templates 2025

 When considering the length of your SOAP note, remember that quality is more important than quantity.
 Your goal is to present a clear and concise account of your session.

 Typically, SOAP progress notes range from half a page to a full page, depending on the complexity of the session and the treatment being provided.
-Aim to capture essential details without unnecessary elaboration.
+Write soap notes that capture essential details without unnecessary elaboration.

 Best practices in writing SOAP Notes